Bike Magazine Offers Up Some Great Tips July 24, 2013Posted by Dave Of Prescott in extreme sports, Mountain Biking.

 I rode it both directions, and would suggest counterclockwise as the best way, just because of the long downhill on the east side of the airport.
 Both ways are great though.
 If I lived in Page, I would ride this trail every day!

-Single Speed, By Accident January 31, 2011Posted by AR Guide in Mountain Biking.
+Single Speed, By Accident January 31, 2011Posted by Dave Of Prescott in Mountain Biking.

 Tags: Local Bike Shop, mountain bike, Mountain Biking, mtb, The Pines

 My knees ache.
 They have too many years of wear and tear to ride a Single Speed bike.
 I found this out the hard way.

 Yesterday Ken, Michael, Keith, Shawn, Hal and I met up for a mountain bike ride up into “The Pines”.

 The first time that I really pushed hard, my chain (more on the chain later) came apart and jammed into my rear derailleur, breaking it off the hanger and sending it up and around the cog set and into the spokes.
 Luckily, I stopped before it broke any of the spokes.

 This all happened less than 1 mile into what we had hoped to be a 10-12 mile ride.
 Now I had a dilemma, pick up my bike and walk back to the truck and drive home, depressed and saddened by not being able to ride, OR try to make it work and keep riding….